 If you still need help locating the electrical requirements for any model, please contact us.
 We will be more than happy to give you the information.

 We have done thousands of installations in northern New England and would be happy to recommend a professional, licensed electrician in your area.
 Please contact us.
 If you prefer, we can contract the electrical work for you, saving you time and potential headaches.
-You can simply sit back, relax, and enjoy your project when it is completed.
+You can simply sit back, relax, and enjoy your hot tub, spa, or sauna when it is completed.